fhollenbach/fhollenbach.github.io/index.md

 My research focuses on the political economy of state capacity and state development, specifically the development of fiscal capacity and taxation in authoritarian regimes.
 I am currently working on multiple manuscripts that investigate the origins of fiscal capacity in non-democracies and the consequences of variations in fiscal capacity for democratic politics.

 I am also interested in the political geography of conflict and political methodology, specifically Bayesian and spatial statistics.
 Since starting at Texas A&M, I have taught undergraduate classes on the political economy of development and introduction to political science research methods.
-I have taught several undergraduate & graduate courses at Texas A&M, including Applied Bayesian Statistics, Comparative Politics Research Design, and Comparative Political Economy for graduate students.
+At the graduate level I have taught courses in Applied Bayesian Statistics, Comparative Politics Research Design, and Comparative Political Economy.

 Together with Jan Pierskalla at the Ohio State University, I am organizing the virtual workshop in Historical Political Economy.
 The workshop is a resource for scholars in political science and economics to receive constructive feedback on work in progress in HPE.
 More information about the workshop can be found [here](https://historicalpe.org/).